mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/confluent-kafka/2.8.0-5.3.1/security/index.md

 # DC/OS {{ model.techName }} Security

--The DC/OS {{ model.techName }} service supports {{ model.techShortName }}'s native transport encryption, authentication, and authorization mechanisms.
+- The DC/OS {{ model.techName }} service supports {{ model.techShortName }}'s native transport encryption, authentication, and authorization mechanisms.
 The service provides automation and orchestration to simplify the usage of these important features.

--A good overview of these features can be found [here](https://www.confluent.io/blog/apache-kafka-security-authorization-authentication-encryption/), and {{ model.techShortName }}'s security documentation can be found [here](http://kafka.apache.org/documentation/#security).
+- A good overview of these features can be found [here](https://www.confluent.io/blog/apache-kafka-security-authorization-authentication-encryption/), and {{ model.techShortName }}'s security documentation can be found [here](http://kafka.apache.org/documentation/#security).

 <p class="message--note"><strong>NOTE: </strong>These security features are only available on DC/OS Enterprise 1.10 and later.</p>